edithngundi/Passwordle/README.md

 # Passwordle

 ## Introduction
-**Passwordle** is an unwinnable game where you try to guess the password
+**Passwordle** is an unwinnable game where you try to guess an 8-character string

 # Video Walkthrough
 Here's a walkthrough of the implemented features: